apache/pulsar-site/docs/getting-started-docker.md

 id: getting-started-docker
 title: Run a standalone Pulsar cluster in Docker
 sidebar_label: "Run Pulsar in Docker"
-description: One command to run Pulsar in Docker.
-This tutorial guides you on how to start Pulsar in Docker and successfully produce and consume your first message.
+description: Get started with Apache Pulsar on your local machine using Docker.
 ---

 ````mdx-code-block